mrtnzrm2/LinkNodeCommunity/README.md

  The problem of community dectedtion is very deep since it is connected to the problem of data encoding.
 Each day, millons of bytes of information are saved by the goverments and companies all around the world.
 However, all that data is useless unless you can process it and reveal the structures, symmetries, global features, and laws inside.
 Finding communties is similar to separating the data into homogeneous parts which implies low entropy in the system.
 In the context of information theory, paritioning the data into clusters with similar features can allow you decode the information faster, a property prominent if the system is under the forces of natural selection.

  There are several community detection algorithms for different network classes.
-However, the project I am working tries to find communities in a **dense**, **directed**, **weighted**, and **heterogeneous** network, the FLN network (Markov et al. 2011 and 2012).
+However, the project we are working tries to find communities in a **dense**, **directed**, **weighted**, and **heterogeneous** network, the macaque fraction of labeled neurons (FLN) network (Markov et al. 2011 and 2012).
 This type of network represents a challenge to any state-of-the-art algorithm.
 For that reason, we started to work on an algorithm to overcome the challenges of indentifying communities in this network.

  Our journey led us to the link community algorithm which has many important features such as assigning nodes to more than one cluster.
 Nevertheless, to make it work in our network, we had to add several features to the algorithm that we list below.